 Our policy is to store personal data for no longer than needed for the purposes for which we collect it; unless we are required to keep it for a longer period of time to ensure we comply with our legal and regulatory requirements as a bank.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.

 This means the exact length of time will depend on our relationship and the type(s) of interaction we are involved in:

-- If you have an account with us, we will keep your information for as long as you have any open account and for a further 6 years after its closure (and in some cases for longer, but only if we have a lawful basis to do so).
+- If you have an account with us, we will keep your personal data for as long as you have any open account and for a further 6 years after its closure (and in some cases for longer, but only if we have a lawful basis to do so).

-- If you participate in our research and surveys, we will hold your information for a maximum of 6 months after which it will be anonymised or be deleted.
+- If you participate in our research and surveys, we will hold your personal data for a maximum of 6 months after which it will be anonymised or be deleted.